wapitea/telepath/README.md

 ```

 When your struct path is generate you can use the `&Telepath.get/2` function
-to access to the data
+to access to the data.

 e.g.